ayushmaskey/ayushmaskey.github.io/documentation/LinuxCmd.md

 ```
 mkdir
 rmdir
-rm -r 								#recursively remove dir and all the files inside
+rm -r 								#recursively remove dir and all the files
 ```
 **change**
 ```